AdobeDocs/experience-platform.en/help/query-service/monitor-queries.md

 ## Query run overview {#query-run-overview}

 The [!UICONTROL Query run overview] provides information on individual runs for this scheduled query and a more detailed breakdown of the run status.
-This page also includes the client information and details of any errors that caused the query to fail.
+This page also includes the client information and details of any errors that may have caused the query to fail.

 ![The run details screen with the overview section highlighted.](./images/monitor-queries/query-run-details.png)